-Please read Guidelines for all Earth and Environmental Sciences Majors, Concentrators, and Special Concentrators above.
+Please read Guidelines for all Earth Science, Environmental Science, & Climate System Science Majors, Concentrators, and Special Concentrators (p.
+243) above.

 The Department of Earth and Environmental Sciences sponsors a special concentration which must be done in conjunction with the environmental biology major.
 Students should be aware that they must complete the environmental biology major in order to receive credit for the special concentration.